Skip to main content

 How to connect AirPods to your iPhone

 Pairing your AirPods for the first time?
-You can easily sync them with your iPhone.
+You can easily sync wireless earbuds with your iPhone.
 Here's how:

 1. Make sure you're running the most recent version of iOS®.